lp1n24/Backend-Chat-Bot/README.md

 This project is a backend question-answering chatbot.
-Here is the list of waht this chatbot can do:
+Here is the list of what this chatbot can do:
 - Read and store information from PDFs.
 - Answer user questions by looking inside the stored PDFs.
 - Ask for clarification if the question is not clear.